Share this page

 Learn X in Y minutes

-Where X=toml
+Where X=TOML

 TOML stands for Tom’s Obvious, Minimal Language.
 It is a data serialisation language designed to be a minimal configuration file format that’s easy to read due to obvious semantics.